ecmwf/ICECAP/README.md

 # ICECAP - sea-Ice Calibration, vErifiCAtion and Products

-ICECAP  is a python-based software tool developed within the EU Horizon 2020 project ACCIBERG. \ice is developed to handle validation and calibration of Northern-hemisphere sea-ice forecasts provided by the project partners, CMEMS and C3S.
+ICECAP  is a python-based software tool developed within the EU Horizon 2020 project ACCIBERG.
+ICECAP is developed to handle validation and calibration of Northern-hemisphere sea-ice forecasts provided by the project partners, CMEMS and C3S.

 **DISCLAIMER**
 This project is **BETA** and will be **Experimental** for the foreseeable future.